accordproject/techdocs/website/versioned_docs/version-0.10.0/accordproject-specification.md

 Given the template grammar and the template model above we can now edit (parameterise) the template to create a clause (an instance of the template).

 Next we need to ground the template to events that are happening in the real-world: packages are getting shipped, delivered, signed-for etc. We want those transactions to be routed to the template, so that it is aware of them and can take appropriate action.
-In this case the action is simply to calculate the penalty amount and signal whether the buyer may terminate the contract.
+In this case the action is just to calculate the penalty amount and signal whether the buyer may terminate the contract.

 ### Transactions